fightforthefuture/digital-climate-strike/README.md

     disableGoogleAnalytics: false, // @type {boolean}

     /**
+     * Always show the widget, even when someone has closed the widget and set the cookie on their device.
-     * Always show the widget.
-Useful for testing.
+     * Useful for testing.
 Defaults to false.
      */
     alwaysShowWidget: false, // @type {boolean}